-If you’re new to Japanese whisky or whisky in general, we’d like to introduce you to a few of the most well-known distilleries and companies in the whisky field.
+If you’re new to Japanese whisky or whisky in general, we’d like to introduce you to a few of the most well-known distilleries and Japanese Whisky Companies in this field.
 Japanese whisky has gained tremendous attention around the world, and it’s worth noting the popular Japanese liquor companies and distilleries if you want to enter this whisky wonderland.

 Suntory Holdings Ltd.

 Suntory, founded by Shinjiro Torii and known as the oldest liquor company in Japan, has been producing spirits and Japanese drinks and specializing in Japanese whisky for over 100 years.
 Winning countless international awards and gaining recognition from whisky lovers everywhere, Suntory has established themselves as one of the most world-renowned whisky companies.